venkatscodespace/hobbyREPO/python-programming/leetcode/readme.md

+Here's the repaired README file with proper formatting and content:

+---

 ## Introduction to LeetCode Problems by venkatscodespace

 ### Problem #125: Valid Palindrome (Difficulty: Medium)
 #### Companies: Facebook, Microsoft, and Amazon​

 A phrase is considered a palindrome if, after converting all uppercase letters into lowercase letters and removing all non-alphanumeric characters, it reads the same forward and backward.
 Alphanumeric characters include letters and numbers.

 Given a string `s`, return `true` if it is a palindrome, or `false` otherwise.